-Students are guaranteed the rights to protect the privacy of their educational records and to inspect and review the information maintained by the College, as provided in the Family Education Rights and Privacy Act of 1974, as amended (FERPA).
+Students are guaranteed the right to protect the privacy of their educational records and to inspect and review the information maintained by the College, as provided in the Family Education Rights and Privacy Act of 1974, (FERPA), as amended.
 Further, students are permitted to dispute any educational record items which are believed inaccurate.
 Student requests to review their educational records must be made in writing directed to the Dean of Student Access and Success.